-Anyone in Washington can now obtain Naloxone, the opioid overdose medication
+Anyone in Washington state can now obtain Naloxone, the opioid overdose medication

 Naloxone, which is given as an injection or a nasal spray to someone who is overdosing, temporarily blocks the effects of opioids.
 It’s safe and doesn’t have serious side effects if given to someone who is not overdosing from opioids, according to the state Department of Health (DOH).

-Naloxone is covered by most health insurance plans and can be purchased by those without insurance.
-One kit with two doses of the nasal spray form costs about $150.
+Naloxone is covered by most health-insurance plans and can be purchased by those without insurance.
+One kit with two doses in nasal-spray form costs about $150.
 Washington residents covered by Apple Health, the state’s Medicaid program, can get Naloxone at no cost.
-DOH encourages people to call the pharmacy ahead of time.
+The state encourages people to call a pharmacy ahead of time.

-DOH began a program in February to distribute Naloxone kits statewide, and expects to pass out 11,000 kits during the program’s first year.
+DOH began a program in February to distribute Naloxone kits statewide, and expects to pass out 11,000 during the program’s first year.

 The order also makes it possible for organizations working with people who might need the medication to get it.
 Any group that gets Naloxone from a pharmacy is asked to notify DOH, which will keep a list of organizations and notify them of changes to the standing order.